infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Aftercare.md

 ## Indicative Outputs
 - In preparation for transition, each child has a strong Individual Care Plan (ICP) as a tool for planning for the overall development of the child, with close and activie participation from the careleaver
 - Careleavers are supported to continue higher-education or specialised vocational training programs until they are employed
+- Careleavers are shown to be confident about being able to live independently with/without state support, through regular assessments
 -